wkchuang/PUMAS/README.md

 To make changes to PUMAS, first create a branch for your work in the ESCOMP/PUMAS Github repository (or your fork of this repository) by clicking on the "Branch:master" drop down box on the middle left part of the main page (just below the purble line), and type the name of your new branch into the "Find or create a branch..." text area.

 For new branch names, it is generally a good idea to put your Github name first, and then the goal of the branch after a slash.
-So, a name for a branch to fix conservation bugs might be "katetc/graupel_upgrade".
+So, a name for a branch to improve graupel tendencies might be "katetc/graupel_upgrade".
 Hit enter, and your new branch is now shown in Github.

 The second step for making changes in PUMAS is to update the source code in the pumas subdirectory to work with this branch.
 The easiest way to manage this is by using manage_externals.
 Edit the `Externals_CAM.cfg` file to point to your fork and branch under the `[pumas]` section.
 Then run `manage_externals/checkout_externals` from the root of your CAM checkout.
 You can go into your PUMAS branch to make sure that it is checked out correctly. ::
 ```